 But first, let me say that I don’t have dental insurance, so my relationships with dentists are not complicated by third-party payers.
 I’m the guy writing the checks and making the decisions.

 My periodontist, a real dick, is all about money.
 Now, you know that the periodontist thing is a yuppie phenomenon—we aging Baby Boomers, if we’re of any means at all, are supposed to have both a G.P. dentist and a periodontist.
 So, it’s a scam.
 It’s all about generating revenue by charging a fortune for semi-annual cleaning and inspection, while the G.P. dentist takes care of cleaning and X-rays two more times a year.
 In any case, I suspect that we’d be just as well off with the old gold standard of dental cleaning and check-ups every six months—period—but I digress.
+The worst thing is that these checkups are in spite of taking great care of my teeth with only the best flossers and brushes.
+One may click here if they believe in the aphorism: prevention is better than cure.

 Yes, my periodontist is a real dick.
 Two times in the past two years he’s missed appointments.
 Normally, that wouldn’t bother me, because he’s such a dick, and the hygienist who I’d deal with in his absence is very nice.
 However, the dick charges his normal fee when he doesn’t show up, and that’s what sticks in my craw.
 I was supposed to be getting a cleaning and an inspection by a periodontist, for which I’m paying over $100, and all I got those two times was the cleaning.
 The high-priced doc didn’t show up for his cursory inspection, which normally takes all of 30 seconds.
 So why the hell is he charging the full fare?
 Because the doc is a dick.
+Orlando injury attorneys deal with the consequences of improper medical care.

 I even asked his people when they called me to tell me that he wouldn’t be there if his not being there would mean that I would get an appropriate discount.
 “We don’t do that,” said the receptionist.
 Of course they don’t do that!
 Why?
 Because not only is my periodontist a dick, but also he is a money grubbing dork.